jchan042/cs506-final-project/README.md

 ### Training Procedure

 The KNN model is trained on `spotify_recommendations.csv`, a dataset of 195 songs with Spotify audio features and a binary `liked` label (1 = liked, 0 = not liked).
-Nine continuous audio features were selected as inputs — danceability, energy, loudness, speechiness, acousticness, instrumentalness, liveness, valence, and tempo — while non-informative features like key, mode, and time_signature were excluded to keep the feature space clean.
+Nine continuous audio features were selected as inputs (danceability, energy, loudness, speechiness, acousticness, instrumentalness, liveness, valence, and tempo) while non-informative features like key, mode, and time_signature were excluded to keep the feature space clean.

 The data was split 70/15/15 into train, validation, and test sets using stratified sampling to achieve the class balance of 100 liked, 95 not liked.
 All features were standardized using `StandardScaler` before training since KNN is a distance-based model and unscaled features like tempo (0–250 BPM) would dominate other features that sit in the 0–1 range.
 K was tuned by evaluating F1 score on the validation set ranging from k=1 through 30, with **k=21** selected as optimal (validation F1 = 0.933).